neopragma/python-unit-testing/README.md

 ## Walkthrough

 This repo supports a presentation and workshop.
 All the presentation material is not present here.
-The general flow of topics is as follows.
 Some notes about running the examples are provided below.
+This is not complete documentation for self-guided learning.
+It supports a live session that has the following general agenda:

 1. Testing vs. checking
 1. Test automation pyramid